netzkolchose/django-computedfields/docs/manual.rst

 If you have made changes to a field, that a computed field depends on, or a computed field itself, either resynchronize the values by calling `update_dependent` with a full queryset of the changed model and the changed fields (partial update), or do a full resync with the management command `updatedata`.
-The latter should be preferred, if you have made several changes or changes that affect relations the dependency chain itself.
+The latter should be preferred, if you have several changes or changes that affect relations on dependency graph.

 Motivation